nutanix/ServiceNow/README.md

 Within the ServiceNow instance, both client side and server side JavaScripting is used.

 The two catalog items, __Nutanix VM Request__ and __Nutanix Blueprint Request__, both leverage client side __Catalog Client Scripts__ to load the dropdown boxes from the application tables local to the ServiceNow instance or from the Nutanix Prism Central instance depending on where the required data resides.
 The dropdowns are loaded based on whether the catalog page is loading or a component on that page has changed.
-If the required data is pulled from the Nutanix Prism Central instance, These scripts in turn call server side __Script Includes__ to make calls out to that instance via REST.
+If the required data is pulled from the Nutanix Prism Central instance, these scripts in turn call server side __Script Includes__ to make calls out to that instance via REST.
 When the item is ordered via the __Order Now__ button, the catalog item kicks off the appropriate workflow.
 For the __Nutanix VM Request__ catalog item the __VM Request Workflow__ is fired, for the __Nutanix Bluepirnt Request__ catalog item the __Blueprint Request Workflow__ is fired.
 Each of the workflows leverage server side __Script Includes__ to deploy the virtual machines or blueprints via REST.

 Each of the workflows has a set of stages it goes through that correspond to the tasks that are executing within the workflow.
 This allows the workflow to be monitored in realtime as either the virtual machine or blueprint are being deployed.